Understanding Form W-2

-Please be sure the SSN is accurate.
-If it does not match your SSN, please alert your employer so that a revised W2c can be produced.
+Please be sure that your social security number is correct.
+If the SSN on your W-2 is wrong, alert your employer so that a revised W-2c can be produced.

 Your wages listed in boxes 1, 3, 5, & 16 are the amount of Taxable Wages not Total Wages

-Deductions from your pay taken under a pretax S125 plan will lower your wages listed in these boxes on you W2.
-Common items that fall under the S125 plan are Health, Dental, Vision premiums, H.S.A. contributions, Flex plan, and certain supplemental insurance plans.
-Retirement Funds will lower your box 1 Federal wages & box 16 State wages; they do not lower your Medicare or Social Security wages.
+Deductions from your pay taken under a pretax S125 plan will lower your wages listed in these boxes on your W-2.
+Common items that fall under the S125 plan are health, dental, and vision insurance premiums, HSA contributions, flex plan, and certain supplemental insurance plans.
+Retirement funds will lower your box 1 Federal Wages and box 16 State Wages; they do not lower your Medicare or Social Security Wages.

-Social Security Tips are often forgotten in box 7, which is more a product of the W2 layout, but for those in the service industry in particular make sure all boxes were input from the form.
+Social Security Tips are often forgotten in box 7, which is more a product of the W-2 layout than missing information.
+If you work in the service industry, make sure all boxes were input from the form.

-This often confuses people as this amount includes money withheld from your pay pretax under an S125 plan.
-"But it was my contribution?"
-Yes that is true, but you weren't taxed on it so technically it was an elective deferral from your salary that your employer contributed falling under the S125 plan rules.
+HSA box 12w often causes confusion as this amount includes money withheld from your pay pretax under an S125 plan.
+While it was your contribution, you weren't taxed on it, so technically it was an elective deferral from your salary that your employer contributed falling under the S125 plan rules.

 Not enough or no withholding is listed

-Part-time workers, employees that work for multiple employers, or Two-Earner Households commonly are those that may experience difficulties gauging the proper W4 settings and/or question the withholding or lack thereof from their paychecks.
-Encourage them to use the IRS Withholding Calculator to determine the proper amount of income tax to withhold from each paycheck.
+If you work part-time, have multiple employers, or are part of a two-earner household, you may experience difficulties gauging the proper W-4 settings and/or question the withholding or lack thereof from your paychecks.
+Use the IRS Withholding Calculator to determine the proper amount of income tax to withhold from each paycheck.

-Box 12 Codes are items that typically will require additional input on a 1040 and likely will prevent you from filing a 1040EZ return.
-The full list is shown on the back of your original W2 or again here.
+Box 12 Codes typically require additional input on a 1040 and likely will prevent you from filing a 1040EZ return.
+The full list of Box 12 Codes is available on the back of your W-2.

 Wages listed are those associated with the year in which they were paid, not the year earned

-For instance, if you were hired in late December, but not paid until January you would not have a W2.
+For instance, if you were hired in late December, but not paid until January, you would not have a W-2.
 Your check date is the driver for the year's earnings, not the pay period.

-The IRS & most States do not need the official pressure sealed copy
+The IRS and most states do not need the official pressure-sealed copy of your W-2

-In fact the IRS doesn't need a copy at all.
-Most if not all states will accept a reprinted standard version of your form on regular paper.
+In fact, the IRS doesn't need a copy of your W-2 at all.
+Most, if not all states, will accept a reprinted standard version of your Form W-2 on regular paper.
 It has been some time, but we have seen in rare instances in North Carolina where an employer original copy was required.